 Lewis County Solid Waste Services' mission is for the efficient management of solid waste and public education on recycling, composting and hazardous materials.
 Solid Waste Services is divided into five sections: Administration, Operations, Recycling, Hazardous Waste, and the Litter Program.
 Solid Waste Services strives to provide efficient disposal and recycling services to the residents and businesses of Lewis County.

 The Solid Waste Services Manager is Steve Skinner.
 Steve has been with Solid Waste Services since 1994.
-He began as the Operations Supervisor and spent 16 years overseeing the operations of the Central Transfer Station, and East Lewis County Transfer Station.
-He has worked hard to keep the operations running smoothly, as the amount of garbage handled by the two transfer stations has grown from 40,000 tons in 1995 to 70,000 tons in 2008.
+He began as the Operations Supervisor and spent 23 years overseeing the operations of the Central Transfer Station, and East Lewis County Transfer Station.
+He has worked hard to keep the operations running smoothly, as the amount of garbage handled by the two transfer stations has grown from 40,000 tons in 1995 to 70,000 tons in 2008 and currently handles just over 60,000 tons per year.
 In 2009, he became the manager and oversees all aspects of Solid Waste Services.

 Solid Waste Services Administration handles the important financial and record keeping required for the department.
 Solid Waste Services has a full time accountant to oversee accounts, track income and expenditures, oversee grants, and prepare and file financial reports.The office administration is responsible for a wide range of duties as well as answering questions from the public.